AMERICAN RABBIT HOUND ASSOCIATION

 10.

-which hound barked on the strike, he/she may ask the handlers which hound
+determine which hound barked on the strike, he/she may ask the handlers

 points.
 These may be minus or plus points depending on whether the rabbit is